MarshMeadow/ReSpotifuck/README.md

 * A Spotify account is required to sign in.
 * Some Spotify pages may require authentication or additional user interaction.
-* Functionality depends on the Spotify Web Player and may differ from the official Spotify Android application.
+* Content filtering effectiveness depends on the current Spotify Web Player and WebView behavior and is not guaranteed.
+* Functionality may differ from the official Spotify Android application.
 * This repository does **not** guarantee the safety, authenticity, or integrity of third-party APK downloads.

 ## License